etcd-io/website/content/en/docs/v3.7/op-guide/maintenance.md

 Finished defragmenting etcd member[127.0.0.1:2379]
 ```

-{{% alert title="Note" color="info" %}}
-Defragmentation to a live member blocks the system from reading and writing data while rebuilding its states.
+**Note that defragmentation to a live member blocks the system from reading and writing data while rebuilding its states**.
-{{% /alert %}}

-{{% alert title="Note" color="info" %}}
-Defragmentation request does not get replicated over cluster.
+**Note that defragmentation request does not get replicated over cluster.
 That is, the request is only applied to the local node.
-Specify all members in `--endpoints` flag or `--cluster` flag to automatically find all cluster members.
+Specify all members in `--endpoints` flag or `--cluster` flag to automatically find all cluster members.**
-{{% /alert %}}

 Run defragment operations for all endpoints in the cluster associated with the default endpoint: